 Emergency Ride Home

-This unique program provides an employee with a taxi home if there’s a personal or family emergency or if you had to work unscheduled overtime.
-Only MIT employees who use public transportation, carpool, vanpool, bike, or walk to work at least three days per week may use the program.
+This unique program reimburses you for the cost of a taxi or rideshare (such as Uber or Lyft) if you need a ride in the event of a personal or family emergency or if you had to work unscheduled overtime.
+MIT Cambridge-campus employees who use public transportation or who carpool, vanpool, bike, or walk to work at least three days per week are eligible.

-Employees who use an alternative form of transit, like a private bus line or Amtrak for example, may participate in the Private Transit Subsidy program.
-Sign up and get reimbursed for up to 50% of your commuting costs.
+If you are an MIT employee who use private transit such as a private bus line or Amtrak, you may participate in the Private Transit Subsidy program, which offers reimbursement for up to 50% of your commuting costs.